Eddy3D-Dev/humidityRhoThermo/readme.md

 This project was sponsered by Tian Building Engineering

 # Rebuilt
 This version was initially created by Tobias Holzmann for OpenFOAM-v9 but needed to be changed and modified as the Foundation version was changed in addition.
+In the updated implementation, humidity values are read from a time-variant table, allowing for the specification of humidity levels that change over time.
+This approach employs the Function1<scalar> class, enabling the simulation to update the boundary condition at each time step based on predefined values in an external file or table.
+By incorporating time-dependent boundary conditions, the simulation can now more accurately reflect varying environmental conditions, enhancing the realism and applicability of the results.
 The rebuilt for the latest OpenFOAM-v9 version was done by Dr. Robert Castilla.
 Thanks for that.